-Security Challenges in the Year Ahead: An HSToday Expert Symposium - HS Today
+Risks and Threats for 2023: The Nation’s Homeland Security Leaders Speak - HS Today

 Ajit Maan

-Founder and CEO, Narrative Strategies; Professor of Practice at the Center for the Future of War and Member of the Brain Trust of the Weaponized Narrative Initiative at Arizona State University and Affiliate Faculty at George Mason University’s Center for Narrative Conflict Resolution
+Founder and CEO, Narrative Strategies; Professor of Practice at the Center for the Future of War and Member of the Brain Trust of the Weaponized Narrative Initiative at Arizona State University

 A dangerous by-product of a cultural assumption in the U.S. is the cognitive habit of categorizing.
 The habit is dangerous to defense and Homeland Security as the threats we face don’t easily fit into neat categories and we ought to abstain from trying to squish them in.
 Domestic and transnational are antiquated categories to impose upon terroristic acts and recruitment.
 And while the weight of our national security priorities has now shifted to great power competition, a categorical distinction between great power competition and terrorism are anachronisms as well.
 Our adversaries don’t make those distinctions.
 Nor should we.